cisagov/Malcolm/docs/third-party-logs.md

 …
 ```

-The variables corresponding to these questions can be found in the `filebeat-variables` section of`docker-compose.yml`:
+The variables corresponding to these questions can be found in [`filebeat.env`](malcolm-config.md#MalcolmConfigEnvVars):

 * `FILEBEAT_TCP_LISTEN` - whether or not to expose a [Filebeat TCP input listener](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-tcp.html) to which logs may be sent (the default TCP port is `5045`: you may need to adjust your firewall accordingly)
 * `FILEBEAT_TCP_LOG_FORMAT` - log format expected for logs sent to the Filebeat TCP input listener (`json` or `raw`)